A Benchmark of Dexterity for Anthropomorphic Robotic Hands

 Wheel, sphere, disk, and three cylinder sizes—relocation in free space to test grasp quality.

-Benchmark apparatus and task configurations (overview figure).
+Benchmark apparatus and task configurations (overview).
+Vector PDF

 Interactive simulation